Allen-Synthesis/EuroPi/troubleshooting.md

 The module has become disconnected from your computer.
 #### Steps to fix
 1. Try pressing Stop/Restart
-2. Follow the steps to fix for 'OS Error: [Errno 5 EIO'
+2. Follow the steps to fix for 'EuroPi Hardware Error'